mcverter/Dissertation/work/__NEWEST__/AOP20220314.md

 # WORK IN PROGRESS

----

-\*\* NEW STARTING MARCH 14, 2022

----

 # Overview

 **Anarchism of the Other Person** will be a rethinking of anarchism through the writings of ethical phenomenologist Emmanuel Levinas.
 Its goals will be twofold: (1) to extend the ethical genealogy of anarchism by reading it through Levinas; (2) to demonstrate 'pataphysical readings of Levinas as an anarchist.

 Given that anarchism is continuously being reborn unto a multiplicity of genealogies, it is useful to identify that this investigation considers itself to be in the lineage of ethical anarchocommunism, drawing deeply from ancestors such as Petr Kropotkin, whose pamphlets inspired Russian revolutionaries to overthrow Czar Nicolas II, and Ricaro Flores Magon, whose journalism inspired Mexican revolutionaries to overthrow dictator Porfirio Diaz.
-However, even the perspectives of these two teachers will be further perverted, inverted, subverted, and reverted as we read as well from the writings of authors such as bell hooks, Lucy Parsons, Lynne Farrow, William C. Anderson, Sam Mbah, Lorenzo Kom'boa Ervin, Kim Tall Bear, Aragorn!, ZigZag, and Klee Benally, Alexis Pauline Gumbs, and Loree Erickson.
+However, even the perspectives of these two teachers will be further perverted, inverted, subverted, and reverted as we read as well from the writings of authors such as bell hooks, Lucy Parsons, Lynne Farrow, William C. Anderson, Sam Mbah, Lorenzo Kom'boa Ervin, Kim Tall Bear, Aragorn!, ZigZag, and Klee Benally, Alexis Pauline Gumbs, Loree Erickson, and Sunsara Taylor.

+---

+## PREVIOUS

 The task of articulating such an anarchism of the other person, ethical project of anarchocomunism read through the ethical philosophy of Emmanuel Levinas, seems especially urgent because so much anarchist thought -- from Emma Goldman to Hakim Bey -- is influenced by the critique of morality propounded by Friedrich Nietsche and his precursor Max Stirner and inheritors such as Martin Heidegger and Gilles Deleuze.
 I will argue that, while such thinking can be useful for smashing the rigid heirarchy of domination, such thought derives ultimately from Heraclitus, who argued that struggle (_polemos_) was the root of all things.
 This reification of struggle is a spiritual grounding for a thinker like THomas Hobbes, who sees the struggle of all against all as the ground for the authoritarianism of the political -- not just the authoritarian state but the understanding of sociality in terms of violence.
 This same polemos is illustrative of the thinking in terms of mechanism impulse and desire.